pikapods/docs.pikapods.com/tutorials/finance/index.md

 nav_order: 3
 layout: page
 parent: Tutorials
-description: Learn how to effectively manage your finances using PikaPods' finance-related apps.
+description: Learn how to effectively manage your finances using PikaPods finance-related apps.
 has_children: true
 has_toc: false
 ---

 # Finance

-Explore tutorials and guides on how to efficiently manage your finances using PikaPods' suite of finance-related apps.
+Explore tutorials and guides on how to efficiently manage your finances using PikaPods finance-related apps.

 ## Actual Budget